Ballad of Easy Rider: The Byrds' version

 An extended, alternate mix of the song, featuring more prominent percussion and Clarence White's lead guitar solo (which had been edited out of the version found on the album), was included as a bonus track on the 1997 Columbia/Legacy reissue of Ballad of Easy Rider.
 In addition, a live performance of the song, recorded at the Felt Forum in New York City on March 1, 1970, was included as a bonus track on the remastered (Untitled) album in 2000.

 Cover versions

 "Ballad of Easy Rider" has been covered by the British folk rock band Fairport Convention and their version of the song was included as a bonus track on the 2003 re-release of the band's 1969 album, Unhalfbricking.
-Additionally, the arranger and composer Percy Faith released a recording of the song on his 1970 album, Held Over!
-Today's Great Movie Themes.

 A live cover by Tom Petty and the Heartbreakers from 1987, which the band dedicated to River Phoenix, was featured on the deluxe edition of their career-spanning set, The Live Anthology.